quentncom/quentn-wp/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fix: Better data sanitation and validation.
+* Fix: Use the default timezone of the website for countdowns.
+* Updated Bootstrap to Version 4.

-= 0.1.3 =
+= 1.0.3 =
-* Fixed a bug with user account notification mail.
+* Fixes a bug with user account notification mail.

-= 0.1.2 =
+= 1.0.2 =
-* Fixed issue with page restrictions on Nginx Webservers.
+* Fixes issue with page restrictions on Nginx Webservers.
-* Fixed a bug with page access url according to permalink settings.
+* Fixes a bug with page access url according to permalink settings.

-= 0.1.1 =
+= 1.0.1 =
+* Cache restricted pages behave abnormally.
 * Added support for LearnDash.

 = 0.1.0 =
-* Fix bug when new user is created with multiple tags and quentn account is not connected.
-* Fix translation issue for user roles.
-* Fix translation issue for plugin description.

-= 0.0.8 =
-* Add support for Thrive Themes.
+* Initial version.

+== Upgrade Notice ==

-= 0.0.6 =
+= 1.0.4 =
-* Plugin beta version launch.
+Thanks for using Quentn Plugin!
+This version has some improvements in design and security.
+Please Upgrade immediately.